sekharvth/pregnancy-outcome/README.md

 # pregnancy-outcome
 Predict the outcome of childbirth (Live Birth/Still Birth/Miscarriage/Abortion/Infant Death).

+Data is spread across 3 Excel files, which are merged on the ID of the mother-to-be.
-The data set contains data from the Ante Natal Care checkups and of the socio-economic status of the mother-to-be.
+The data sets contain data from the Ante Natal Care checkups, and of the socio-economic status of the mother-to-be.

 There is huge class imbalance in the data set (expected, as the number of Live Births are always exponentially greater than the negative outcomes), and to add to the misery, much of the data is missing for most features.
 This has been partially solved by assigning class weights in the call for the Random Forest classifier.